 In 2007, Howard and Patricia formed the company and launched incognito’s signature product, the incognito spray.
 There was soon a lot of interest in what they were doing; not only were they offering a completely natural product that actually worked, but all packaging is 100% recyclable, incognito’s HQ is a sustainable building and the company also gives 10% of profits to charity.

 Incognito has a strong environmental policy, striving to minimise resource use and waste.
 Their environmentally-friendly offices also reduce energy use through finding the most efficient appliances to sticking to recycled and recyclable products.
-Recognised for their efforts, incognito have won the Queen’s Award for Sustainable development, and is also registered with the Vegan Society and certified COSMOS Natural with the Soil Association.
+Recognised for their efforts, incognito have twice won the Queen’s Award for Sustainable development, and is also registered with the Vegan Society and certified COSMOS Natural with the Soil Association.

 Howard says the message is clear – if you want to protect yourself and the environment, go natural.
 “Every bottle of incognito sold is one less bottle of pesticide polluting the environment.
 Plus, it is clinically proven to be effective against mosquitoes, midges, sandflies and ticks.
 Incognito is improving people’s holidays, and more importantly, saving lives.”